 The Process Defined

 What does confidentiality mean?

 We take your privacy seriously and understand the magnitude of your current situation, as well as its impact on your career and family.
-While we are required to report monitoring information for mandated admissions to the governing bodies of Indiana, nurses or pharmacists entering IPRP on a voluntary basis have complete confidentiality.
+While we are required to report monitoring information for mandated admissions to the governing bodies of Indiana, nurses or pharmacists entering IPRP on a voluntary basis have confidentiality (unless reported by another entity).
 So, don't hesitate to pick up the phone, and call us for more information.